MainBoss Advanced, Version 4.1.2:

-The web page you are reading now is for people who are installing ClickOnce MainBoss for the first time.
-If you have an existing ClickOnce MainBoss installation, click here for installation instructions.
+The web page you are reading now is for people who have installed an earlier version of ClickOnce MainBoss.
+If you are installing ClickOnce MainBoss for the first time, click here for instructions.

-- Extract the contents of the ZIP file into the MainBoss ClickOnce directory (i.e. the virtual directory created in Step 1 above).
+- Extract the contents of the ZIP file into your existing MainBoss ClickOnce directory.

-- The ClickOnce directory that you just installed has a file named setup.exe.
+- The new ClickOnce directory will have a file named setup.exe.
 This file attempts to install the prerequisite software needed by MainBoss, including .NET 4.6, Report Viewer 2015, and the "CLR Types" add-on to SQL Server.
 We recommend that you execute the file to make sure that your system has all the needed software.
 When the prerequisites are installed, setup.exe then installs a ClickOnce version of MainBoss (if necessary).
 Thus, executing setup.exe will let you see if ClickOnce is installed correctly.

 Online vs. Offline Builds

-There are two builds of the ClickOnce version of MainBoss:
+There are two builds of MainBoss for ClickOnce:

 - The Online build is designed for people who always intend to launch MainBoss from the ClickOnce web page.
 It does not create an entry for MainBoss in the Windows "Start" menu.
 (You can still start the program without a web connection by using the Windows "Search" box or by creating your own shortcut to the file containing the program.)